axyorah/quick_img_processing/train/README.md

 In short: first we'll create own hand dataset and store it in a required format, then we'll use these records and some supplementary files to train the detector.

 <p style="font-size: 8pt;">YOLOv5 training procedure is very toroughly documented by <a href="https://github.com/ultralytics/yolov5">Ultralytics</a>, so additional comments from my side might seem a bit redundant.
-Still, I'll leave those here just for the same of completeness, since this project uses YOLOv5.</p>
+Still, I'll leave those here just for the sake of completeness, since this project uses YOLOv5.</p>

 ## Setup the Environment <a name="setup"></a>
 ### TensorFlow <a name="setup-tf"></a>